 - 3 апреля 2020

-- Article 83(3) of Regulation (EC) No 726/2004, azithromycin, chloroquine, clinical data, clinical trials, common logo, compassionate use, coronavirus, COVID-19, CT, disease, efficacy, falsified, heart rhythm problems, hydroxychloroquine, IMP, interferon beta, investigational, lopinavir, medicines, MERS-CoV, monoclonal antibodies, nonclinical data, online, pandemic, pharmacies, prevent, remdesivir, ritonavir, safety, SARS-CoV, SARS-Cov-2, serious side effects, treat, treatments, vaccine, Veklury, безопасность, вакцина, гидроксихлорохин, интернет-аптека, интерферон бета, исследуемое лекарственное средство, клинические исследования, коронавирусная инфекция, лечение, лопинавир, моноклональные антитела, общий логотип, онлайн аптека, пандемия, профилактика, ремдесивир, ритонавир, терапия, фальсифицированные лекарственные препараты, хлорохин, эффективность,
+- Article 83(3) of Regulation (EC) No 726/2004, azithromycin, chloroquine, clinical data, clinical trials, common logo, compassionate use, coronavirus, COVID-19, CT, disease, efficacy, falsified, guidelines, heart rhythm problems, hydroxychloroquine, IMP, interferon beta, investigational, lopinavir, medicines, MERS-CoV, monoclonal antibodies, nonclinical data, online, pandemic, pharmacies, prevent, remdesivir, ritonavir, safety, SARS-CoV, SARS-Cov-2, serious side effects, treat, treatments, vaccine, Veklury, WHO, безопасность, вакцина, гидроксихлорохин, интернет-аптека, интерферон бета, исследуемое лекарственное средство, клинические исследования, коронавирусная инфекция, лечение, лопинавир, моноклональные антитела, общий логотип, онлайн аптека, пандемия, профилактика, ремдесивир, ритонавир, терапия, фальсифицированные лекарственные препараты, хлорохин, эффективность,

 Treatments and vaccines against

 Remdesivir (Veklury) is the first authorised medicine in the EU

 The first COVID-19 treatment has been recommended for EU authorization!

 EMA’s human medicines committee (CHMP) has recommended granting